A breast prosthesis, or breast form, is an artificial breast shape designed to be worn inside your bra after a mastectomy or partial mastectomy.

 If you are travelling internationally and are wearing a breast prosthesis, or carrying one in your hand luggage, you may like to carry a letter from your doctor explaining the prosthesis in case you are questioned about it.

-You may also like to let the security staff know before you are scanned so that they can be sure to treat you discreetly.
+You can let the security staff know before you are scanned so that they can be sure to treat you discreetly.
 You can ask to speak privately with a female staff member if you wish.

-If you are unhappy about the way you were treated during the security screening process, you may like to make a complaint.
+If you are unhappy about the way you were treated during the security screening process, you could make a complaint.

 Complaints about your treatment should be addressed at the screening point with airport staff.
-You may also ask to speak to a supervisor at the screening point if you wish.
+You can ask to speak to a supervisor at the screening point if you wish.

 If you are still not happy with the result, you can make a further complaint directly to the Department of Infrastructure and Transport.
-To do this, you can send your complaint through the Department of Infrastructure and Transport website or you can write to them at:
+To do this, send your complaint through the Department of Infrastructure and Transport website or write to them at:

 Department of Infrastructure and Transport